kindraywind/CattyImages/README.md

 # CattyImages
 An another Photo viewer app... but only cats.

 Enjoy browsing the cuteness on your iOS Device.
+Try using keywords such as `run`, `sleep`, `scottish` vise versa.
 ### Specification
 `Xcode8.2` and `Swift3` compatable